 Blue-light irradiation regulates proliferation and differentiation in human skin cells

 Some research has shown that over exposure to blue light emitted from electronic devices such as computer and cell phone screens contributes to skin ageing similar that induced by UVA rays.
-By using blue-light-emitting devices at night, regularly or for prolonged periods, we may disrupt sleep patterns, also known as our Circadian cycle (bio clock).
+However, research released in 2021 refutes that blue light from HEV-emitting devices is the issue and points to solar blue light as of far greater concern in regard to skin ageing and damage.
+Other theories suggest that by using blue-light-emitting devices at night, regularly or for prolonged periods, we may disrupt sleep patterns, also known as our Circadian cycle (bio clock).
 Sleep is our body’s downtime and encourages cell repair and renewal.
 So blue light may induce premature skin ageing indirectly by disrupting skin cells’ normal functioning.

 Antioxidants do not protect skin from blue light.
 However, they can help mitigate potential damage to the skin caused indirectly by blue light wavelengths.
 Some research indicates that blue light absorbed through the skin interferes with our skin cells’ natural functioning by tricking cells’ inner ‘bio-clock’ and reducing their natural downtime to repair and renew the skin.
 This in turn may reduce their ability to act on free radical damage and other signs of premature skin ageing.
 It would be reasonable to conclude that skincare products containing antioxidants can help mitigate this free-radical damage.